FlatTurtle/FlatTurtle/content/01-ft-introduction.md

 ## Personalise

-Make a suitable impression, and personalise it to your (or your client's) look-and-feel.
+Make the best first impression, and personalise it to your (or your client's) look-and-feel.
 All this, via a webbased [panel](https://my.flatturtle.com/).
+You can single-handedly add, remove, and edit what you want to visualise.
+It's so simple even our mothers could use it.

 </div></div>